VANDY RATTANA (CAMBODIA / JAPAN)

 Vandy Rattana (b.
 1980, Phnom Penh, Cambodia) began his photography practice in 2005 concerned with the lack of physical documentation accounting for the stories, traits, and monuments unique to his culture.
 His serial work employed a range of analog cameras and formats, straddling the line between strict photojournalism and artistic practice.
-Rattana recently became interested in the potentials of film making as a method of historical documentation.
+Rattana is interested in filmmaking as a method of historical documentation.

-In 2014, Rattana co-founded Ponleu Association, which aims to provide access to international reference books, through their translation and publication in Khmer.
-It also publishes its own books, focusing on various fields of knowledge (philosophy, literature, science, etc.)
+In 2014, he co-founded Ponleu Association, which aims to provide access to international reference books, through their translation and publication in Khmer.
+It also publishes its own books, focusing on various fields of knowledge (philosophy, literature, science, etc.) http://ponleu.org/en/

 In 2009, he co-founded Sa Sa Art Gallery.
 In 2011, he helped establish SA SA BASSAC, the first dedicated exhibition spaces for contemporary art in Cambodia.